 Fly through the Cambodia jungle with Flight of the Gibbon

-Take a break between temple hopping and get adventurous as you explore the Cambodia jungle through the canopy of trees on 10 zip lines and 4 sky bridges.
+Where to go in Siem Reap for some adventure?
+Take a break between temple hopping and get active as you explore the Cambodia jungle through the canopy of trees on 10 zip lines and 4 sky bridges.
 Flight of the Gibbon is famous for having courses through various spots in southeast Asia.
 Be warned that they are pricey for SE Asia standards but everyone always recommends them who does one!

 Shop your heart out at the Old Market

-The Old Market, as the name suggests, is the oldest market in Siem Reap.
+One of the top things to do in Siem Reap at night is the Old Market.
+As the name suggests, is the oldest market in Siem Reap.
 Locals use the market to shop for food and household items but there is also a large section at the entrance where visitors can find many vendors selling clothes, shoes, jewelry and a lot more.
 If you’re hungry head to the centre of the market where you can find authentic Cambodian dishes.
 I think this is one of the best things to do in Siem Reap, I was at this market every day roaming around!

 Eat delicious food at a Cambodia cooking class

 When it comes to activities in Siem Reap a cooking class is a must.
 No matter where I go some of the best food I have is from the cooking classes I take and I’m an awful cook so the fact that the food is delicious is saying something.
 A cooking class in Siem Reap is no exception, especially since Khmer food is delicious.

 A circus in Cambodia?
 Yes, you read that right.
 It’s one of the things to see in Siem Reap if you need a night of entertainment that doesn’t involve pub street.
 Head over to the circus where you can watch acrobatics fly from the ceiling, listen to live music and have on-site dining during the show.